athena-framework/website/docs/components/negotiation.md

-As mentioned in the [view event](/components/#4-view-event) documentation; this event is emitted whenever a controller action does _NOT_ return an `ART::Response`, with this value being JSON serialized by default.
+As mentioned in the [view event](/components/#4-view-event) documentation; this event is emitted whenever a controller action does _NOT_ return an `ATH::Response`, with this value being JSON serialized by default.
 The [Negotiation][Athena::Negotiation] component enhances the view layer of Athena by enabling [content negotiation](https://tools.ietf.org/html/rfc7231#section-5.3) support; making it possible to write format agnostic controllers by placing a layer of abstraction between the controller and generation of the final response content.
 Or in other words allow having the same controller action be rendered based on the request's [Accept](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept) `HTTP` header and the format priority configuration.

 ## Configuration